danielnarey/danielnarey.com-old/src/content/now-header.md

-What I'm attuned to at the moment (1/25/20).
+What I'm attuned to at the moment.